*Found below the add to basket button on a product page

 Open Monday to Friday 8.30 AM to 5:20 PM

 Surfing Lessons, Gifts and Experience Days

 Everybody's gone surfing!
-Experience riding the waves and learn to surf like the experts.
-Surfing lessons are now available at prime beach locations around the UK.
-Surfing is one of those uber cool extreme sports that has an undeniably idyllic lifestyle associated with it.
-That life of sand, sunshine and chilling out watching sunsets as the water laps around your toes.
+Experience riding the waves with surf lessons at prime beach locations around the UK.
+Learning to surf is one of those uber cool extreme sports that has an undeniably idyllic lifestyle associated with it.
+Hang ten in the water, then chill out with your surfer buddies.
 Bliss.

 • Watersports activities at Roker Beach in Sunderland • Take your pick from the activities offered on the day • Surfing, canoeing, bell boats, SUP, pier jumps & more • No need to swim - just confidence in water needed

 Surfing is cool, full stop.
 That life of sand, sunshine and watching sunsets as the water laps around your toes is massively attractive.
 These lessons give you a glimpse of the surfer life you secretly wished you had!

 Who it's not for